celuck/D2R_Mod/README.md

         Jewellers Orb:
             - Jewellers orbs can be transmuted with any socketable item to add random number of sockets to it

+        Runic Key:
+            - At the same rarity as the Jewellers Orb, this key can be transmuted in the cube to give you any rune at equal weighting

     Runewords:

         Thunder: